rpldy/react-uploady-docs/docs/getting-started/concepts.md

 By default, an XHR sender is used.

 However, other senders can be configured.
-This is typically done using the [send](../api/providers/uploady#send) prop on Uploady or when initializing the uploader.
+This is typically done using the [send prop](../api/providers/uploady#send) passed to Uploady or when initializing the uploader.

 ### Enhancer